s29papi/Linera-Intents/README.md

-# Linera buildathon submission template
+# Linad Linera buildathon submission

-This template provides a Docker container with all the necessary dependencies to build and run a local Linera application against a local network.
+This repo provides a Docker setup with all the necessary dependencies to build and run a local Linera application against the Linera test network.

-If you want to submit an app running against a local network, please use this template.
-If you have provided a link to a live demo running against the testnet, you do not need to use this template (but it may be helpful anyway!).
+`run.bash` runs this app against the Linera testnet (testnet-conway): it starts a Linera GraphQL backend (`linera service`) that talks to the testnet validators (e.g. `grpcs:validator-*.testnet-conway.linera.net:443`, with genesis config derived from the testnet faucet at `https://faucet.testnet-conway.linera.net`), and it also starts the Next.js frontend on port 5173.

+Demo:

 ## Structure

-The template provides a `Dockerfile` describing a container with all the necessary dependencies for Linera backend and frontend development, as well as a simple `compose.yaml` file for Docker Compose that mounts the current directory at `/build` and exposes the following ports:
+This repo includes a `Dockerfile` with the dependencies needed for Linera + frontend development, plus a `compose.yaml` that mounts the repo at `/build` and exposes the following ports:

 - 5173: the frontend of your application (optional)
-- 8080: the Linera faucet
+- 8080: the Linera GraphQL backend (`linera service`; it serves GraphQL to the frontend and acts as a client to validators)
-- 9001: the localnet validator's proxy
-- 13001: the localnet validator itself

 Please keep this port structure, and make sure the `Dockerfile` or the `compose.yaml` defines a reasonable healthcheck for your app (the